openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_issuer`: REQUIRED.
 The Credential Issuer's identifier, as defined in (#credential-issuer-identifier).
 * `authorization_server`: OPTIONAL.
 Identifier of the OAuth 2.0 Authorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
 If this element is omitted, the entity providing the Credential Issuer is also acting as the AS, i.e., the Credential Issuer's identifier is used as the OAuth 2.0 Issuer value to obtain the Authorization Server metadata as per [@!RFC8414].
 * `credential_endpoint`: REQUIRED.
-URL of the Credential Issuer's Credential Endpoint.
+URL of the Credential Issuer's Credential Endpoint as defined in (#credential_request).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Batch Credential Endpoint.
+URL of the Credential Issuer's Batch Credential Endpoint as defined in (#batch-credential-endpoint).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.
 * `deferred_credential_endpoint`: OPTIONAL.
-URL of the Credential Issuer's Deferred Credential Endpoint.
+URL of the Credential Issuer's Deferred Credential Endpoint as defined in (#deferred-credential-issuance).
 This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
 If omitted, the Credential Issuer does not support the Deferred Credential Endpoint.
+* `callback_endpoint`: OPTIONAL.
+URL of the Credential Issuer's Callback Endpoint as defined in (#callback_endpoint).
+This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
+If omitted, the Credential Issuer does not support the Callback Endpoint.
 * `credential_response_encryption_alg_values_supported`: OPTIONAL.
 JSON array containing a list of the JWE [@!RFC7516] encryption algorithms (`alg` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `credential_response_encryption_enc_values_supported`: OPTIONAL.
 JSON array containing a list of the JWE [@!RFC7516] encryption algorithms (`enc` values) [@!RFC7518] supported by the Credential and/or Batch Credential Endpoint to encode the Credential or Batch Credential Response in a JWT [@!RFC7519].
 * `require_credential_response_encryption`: OPTIONAL.
 If `require_credential_response_encryption` is `true`, the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request.
 If `require_credential_response_encryption` is `false` or omitted, the Credential Issuer indicates that no additional Credential Response encryption is required.
 If `require_credential_response_encryption` is `true`, `credential_response_encryption_alg_values_supported` MUST also be provided.